Optimal exploration of random walks with local bias on networks: Random walks on networks

 Degree biased random walks have been studied extensively in the literature in different contexts as varied as routing processes \cite{WangPRE2006}, chemical reactions \cite{KwonPRE2010}, extreme events \cite{KishorePRE2012,LingEPJB2013}, multiple random walks on networks \cite{WengPRE2017,RiascosSandersPRE2021}, among others \cite{FronczakPRE2009,LambiottePRE2011,Battiston2016}.
 Additionally, mean field approximations have been explored for diverse cases \cite{FronczakPRE2009,KwonPRE2010,ZhangJSMTE2011}. \\[2mm]

 In Fig. \ref{Fig_2} we show the global time $\mathcal{T}$ in Eq.~(\ref{TauGlobal}) for degree-biased random walkers defined by Eq. (\ref{wijBRWglobal}) as a function of $\beta$.
-We examine the results for the dynamics on three random structures: an Erd\H{o}s-R\'enyi network \cite{ErdosRenyi1959}, a Watts-Strogatz network with rewiring probability $p=0.05$ \cite{WattsStrogatz1998} and a Barab\'asi-Albert network \cite{BarabasiAlbert1999}.
-The results illustrate how the parameter $\beta$ modifies the global exploration of the network in different topologies.
+We examine the results for the dynamics on three random structures with $N=100$: an Erd\H{o}s-R\'enyi network \cite{ErdosRenyi1959} with probability $p=\ln(N)/N$ to define the lines, a Watts-Strogatz network with rewiring probability $p=0.05$ \cite{WattsStrogatz1998} and a scale-free Barab\'asi-Albert network, generated with the preferential attachment rule where each newly introduced node connects to $m$ previous nodes, we choose $m=1$ \cite{BarabasiAlbert1999}.
+The results are obtained numerically for $\beta\in[-2.5,2.5]$, our findings illustrate how the parameter $\beta$ modifies the global exploration of the network in different topologies.
 In particular, in Fig. \ref{Fig_2}(a) we see that an optimal exploration is obtained for $\beta=0$, whereas in Fig. \ref{Fig_2}(b) the random walker may benefit using the bias $\beta=-1$ that gives preference to the pass to less connected nodes.
-On the contrary, for the complex network In Fig. \ref{Fig_2}(c), the best choice is to use a small bias towards highly connected nodes, for example, implementing a random walk with $\beta\in (0,1)$.
+On the contrary, for the complex network in Fig. \ref{Fig_2}(c), the best choice is to use a small bias towards highly connected nodes, for example, implementing a random walk with $\beta\in (0,1)$. \\[2mm] In addition, regarding the values of $\mathcal{T}$ to characterize the dynamics on heterogeneous networks, for $|\beta|\gg 1$ the dynamics with bias requires a huge number of steps to reach any node since the random walker gets trapped with revisits to the highly connected nodes (for $\beta\gg1$) or in nodes with reduced connectivity (for $\beta\ll -1$) yielding an optimum for finite values $\beta$.